Madeline Kripke: Early life and education

 Madeline Kripke was born on September 9, 1943, in New London, Connecticut, to mother Dorothy Karp Kripke and father Myer S. Kripke, a rabbi.
 Kripke's brother was philosopher Saul Kripke, and her sister was Netta Kripke Stern, a social worker.
-She graduated with a bachelor's in English from Barnard College.
+She graduated with a bachelor's degree in English from Barnard College.

 Dictionary collection and career

-In fifth grade, she recalled receiving a Webster’s Collegiate Dictionary from her parents, which she said "unlocked the world for me".
+In fifth grade, she recalled receiving a Webster's Collegiate Dictionary from her parents, which she said "unlocked the world for me".
 Kripke acquired a collection of approximately 20,000 dictionaries in her two-bedroom apartment.
 The oldest dictionary in her collection was a Latin dictionary published in 1502 by Ambrogio Calepino.
 She placed a special emphasis on collecting dictionaries regarding obscure slang.
 Her collection includes the only known copy of Larks of London (1840), a dictionary of slang from the London underworld.
 Simon Winchester said that her collection of slang dictionaries represented "the very living and breathing edge of the English language".
 Jesse Sheidlower described her collection as better than that of the Library of Congress.

 After graduating from college, Kripke held several jobs, including as a welfare case worker and a teacher.
 She eventually became an editor and a publisher, doing copyediting and proofreading.
 She also worked at several bookstores, eventually becoming a book dealer.

+After her death, her entire collection was acquired by the Lilly Library at the Indiana University Bloomington.